cwrc/CWRC-GitServerClient/README.md

 ### Overview

-Makes http calls to the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), typically invoked from [CWRC-GitDelegator](https://github.com/jchartrand/CWRC-GitDelegoator) running in[CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter).
+Makes http calls to the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), invoked from [CWRC-GitDelegator](https://github.com/jchartrand/CWRC-GitDelegator) running in [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter).

 ### Demo

-The [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html) uses the NPM package published from this repository along with the code in [CWRC-Writer](https://github.com/jchartrand/CWRC-Writer), [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter), and [CWRC-GitDelegator](https://github.com/jchartrand/CWRC-GitServer).
+The [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html) uses the NPM package published from this repository along with the code in [CWRC-Writer](https://github.com/jchartrand/CWRC-Writer), [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter), and [CWRC-GitDelegator](https://github.com/jchartrand/CWRC-GitDelegator).
 The same code is easily (for someone with modest development experience) installed on any server to run your own instance.

 ### Installation